Skip to main content

 Stale approvals: The expiration time is cryptographically committed in the artifact.
 An old approval cannot authorize a new action.

-Forged approvals: The approval artifact is HMAC-SHA256 signed.
-Without the signing key, you cannot produce a valid forged artifact.
+Forged approvals: The approval artifact is signed.
+HMAC-SHA256 is the current compatibility path; ECDSA P-256 signing and verification primitives are available for asymmetric rollout.
+Without the relevant signing key, you cannot produce a valid forged artifact.

 The human sees the right thing